txt/se16/review/review4.md

     1. What is insert anomaly?
 Show how the above design suffers from it.
 How can SQL solve it.
     2. What is delete anomaly?
 Show how the above design suffers from it.
 How can SQL solve it.
     3. What is update anomaly?
 Show how the above design suffers from it.
 How can SQL solve it.
+6. List and explain three drawbacks of SQL.
+How does nosql solves these drawbacks.
+8. What is nosql optimized for?
+9. What kind of applications should use nosql.
+Give an example and explain.
+10. What kind of applications should not use nosql?
+Give an example and explain.